 Skip to main content

 The x402 HTTP flow is the simplest way to interact with Key0.
-A single endpoint POST /x402/access handles three cases based on the request body and headers:
+Plan discovery uses GET /discover, and the POST /x402/access endpoint handles challenge and settlement:

 2. ChallengeplanId present, no payment-signature header, creates a PENDING record.